 How Many Years Did Hannah Pray for a Son?

 Hannah and her family traveled to Shiloh each year for a festival.
-Elkanah needed to fulfill a requirement to present his sacrifice to God.
+Elkanah needed to fulfill a requirement to present his annual sacrifice to God.

 Hannah and Eli

 Hannah was praying “in her heart.” (v 13) Silent prayer was uncommon in those days.
 Prayer was almost always out loud.
-Eli the priest, was sitting at the temple door.
-He sees Hannah’s lips moving, but hears no sound.
-Eli assumes she is drunk.

-Hannah defends herself: “Not so, my lord; I am deeply troubled.
-I was pouring out my soul to the Lord.” (v15) Eli realizes his error and answers her “Go in peace, and may the God of Israel grant you what you have asked of him.” (v 17) Hannah leaves with peace of mind and hopeful reassurance.
+Hannah defends herself.
+“Not so, my lord; I am deeply troubled.
+I was pouring out my soul to the Lord.” (v15) Eli realizes his error and answers her, “Go in peace, and may the God of Israel grant you what you have asked of him.” (v 17)

 The Birth of Samuel

-She does conceive Samuel and when he was born, she keeps her word and promise to God.
-Samuel lived at home until he was weaned (approximately age 3.)
 Hannah then took Samuel to the temple at Shiloh and brought the boy to Eli.

 1 Samuel 1:27-28